The Road to Success

 - Trouble studying for the exam

-There are also other kinds of problems related to concentration, motivation and stress around the exams.
+There are also other kinds of problems related to concentration, motivation, and exam-related stress.

 Getting help to succeed really means getting help to learn.
 The Cégep à distance academic advisors can help you pinpoint the exact kind of problems you are having and give you concrete suggestions for solving them.